bees-hive/elegant-git/.github/pull_request_template.md

-The prosed changes appertain to #_.
+The proposed changes appertain to #_.

 The contribution:
 - [ ] updates all affected documentation